WHAT IS LADIES ROCK CAMP AND WHY?

 REGISTRATION and PAYMENT

-Participants choose one instrument to focus on for the week–drums, bass, guitar, vocals, or keyboards.
+Participants choose one instrument to focus on for the weekend–drums, bass, guitar, vocals, or keyboards.
 All instruction happens in small group lessons and is led by experienced and enthusiastic female-identified, trans, or gender non-conforming musicians.

 On the first day, everyone forms bands in a way that is fun, not scary.
 The bands have band practice every day.
 During band practice, band members work together to write a song, and practice playing as an ensemble.
 Band coaches help bands with the writing process, facilitate the rehearsals, and answer questions as necessary.